 June 2011: the Government submits an Action Plan to the Council of Europe stating that an expert group will be established to advise on the implementation of the judgment of the European Court of Human Rights in A, B and C v Ireland.

-In the case of A, B and C v Ireland, the Grand Chamber of the European Court of Human Rights unanimously rules that Ireland's failure to implement the existing constitutional right to a lawful abortion in Ireland when a woman's life is at risk violates Applicants C's rights under Article 8 of the European Convention on Human Rights.
+In the case of A, B and C v Ireland, the Grand Chamber of the European Court of Human Rights unanimously rules that Ireland's failure to implement the existing constitutional right to a lawful abortion when a woman's life is at risk violates Applicants C's rights under Article 8 of the European Convention on Human Rights.
 The Court also ruled that the three women challenging Ireland’s ban on abortion did not have an effective remedy available to them under the Irish legal system in theory or in practice.
 The three women lodged their complaint with the European Court of Human Rights in August 2005 and an oral hearing of the case was heard before the Grand Chamber of 17 Judges on December 9, 2009.
 The women, known as A, B and C to protect their confidentiality, argued that Ireland has breached their human rights under Articles 2 (Right to Life), 3 (Prohibition of Torture), 8 (Right to Respect for Family and Private Life) and 14 (Prohibition of Discrimination) of the European Convention on Human Rights.